jerzual/minotaur/README.md

 ## Features

  * A procedurally generated labyrinth, composed of rooms and corridors.
- * Rooms, are combat arenas, corridors are rest/peace ful spaces.
+ * Rooms, are combat arenas, corridors are rest/peaceful spaces.
  * The goal is to kill the minotaur.
  * You only have mana spells and melee weapons.
  * It plays like a turn based dungeon crawler, but with (browser) 3D.